Lab Tests for Cancer

 or substances created by the body in response to cancer cells.
 Tumor markers are used

-to evaluate how well a patient has responded to treatment and to check for tumor recurrence.
+to evaluate how well a person has responded to treatment and to check for tumor recurrence.

 Research is currently being conducted on the role of tumor markers in detection, diagnosis,

-and treatment of cancers, and new tumor markers are continuously being introduced.
+and treatment of cancers.
+New tumor markers are constantly being introduced.

-Tumor markers are useful in identifying potential problems or following treatment,
+Tumor markers are useful in identifying possible problems or following treatment.

 Cells other than cancer cells also produce tumor markers.
-People with benign conditions
+People with noncancer conditions

-may also have elevated levels of these substances in their blood.
+may also have high levels of these substances in their blood.